-- All applications will be dealt with as quickly as possible and within 15 school days. - You will receive a letter/email telling you at which school we are able to offer your child a place. - A copy of the offer letter will be sent to the Headteacher of the school who will contact you within 5 school days to arrange the admission and start date. - The school may require you to visit before your child starts at the school.
+- All applications will be dealt with as quickly as possible and we will contact you within 15 school days. - You will receive a letter/email telling you at which school we are able to offer your child a place. - A copy of the offer letter will be sent to the Headteacher of the school who will contact you within 5 school days to arrange the admission and start date. - The school may require you to visit before your child starts at the school. - Parents must confirm acceptance of the school place offered within 5 school days of the offer.
+If no response is received, we will assume acceptance.

-If we are unable to offer you a place at your preferred school(s) you will be offered the right to appeal to an independent appeals panel.
+If we are unable to offer you a place at your preferred school(s) you have the right to appeal to an independent appeals panel.
 If you want to appeal you will need to contact the Admissions team for more information.